PSLmodels/Tax-Calculator/docs/source/code.rst

 Here we provide a high-level view of the taxcalc package that provides links to the source code.
-This high-level view is organized around the modules that comprise the taxcalc package.
+This high-level view is organized around the modules that compose the taxcalc package.
 Below is a full list of the taxcalc package modules (in alphabetical order) with documentation about how to call each member of the module.
 There is also a link to the complete source code for each member in the list.